Legal Professionals Standing By 24/7

 Get the Compensation You Deserve, Today

 Filing claims and dealing with third-party lawsuits can be difficult to handle while you are trying to heal from an injury or coping with the loss of a loved one.
-Our Oakland construction injury lawyers at Pacific Workers', The Lawyers for Injured Workers understand how overwhelming workers’ comp may seem, which is why we are dedicated to fighting for your rights on your behalf.
+Our Oakland construction injury lawyers at Pacific Workers', The Lawyers for Injured Workers, The Lawyers for Injured Workers, understand how overwhelming workers’ compensation may seem, which is why we are dedicated to fighting for your rights on your behalf.
 Trust our experienced legal team to handle the paperwork and legal issues while you concentrate on recuperating.

 Don't wait to get help!
-Contact a construction accident attorney in Oakland to schedule a free consultation today!
+Contact a construction accident attorney in Oakland to schedule a free consultation by calling (888) 740-6434 today!

 California Construction Accident Statistics